Separably differentially closed fields: Preliminaries

 \subsection{Algebraic preliminaries}

 Let $K$ be a field of characteristic $p>0$.
 Recall that $K$ is said to be separably closed if $K$ has no proper separably algebraic extension.
-Also recall that a field extension $L/K$ is called separable if $K$ is linearly disjoint from $L^p$ over $K^p$.
+Also, recall that a field extension $L/K$ is called separable if $K$ is linearly disjoint from $L^p$ over $K^p$.
 The following are known to be equivalent: \begin{itemize} \item [(i)] $K$ is separably closed. \item [(ii)] $K$ is existentially closed (as fields) in every separable extension.
-Namely, if $L/K$ is separable, then every system of polynomial equations (in finitely many variables) over $K$ with a solution $L$ already has a solution in $K$. \item [(iii)] $K$ is existentially closed in every separably algebraic field extension. \item [(iv)] For all $f\in K[x]$ with $\frac{df}{dx}\neq 0$, there is $a\in K$ such that $f(a)=0$. \end{itemize}
+Namely, if $L/K$ is separable, then every system of polynomial equations (in finitely many variables) over $K$ with a solution in $L$ already has a solution in $K$.
+(Recall that the actual definition of e.c. involves inequations but for fields it is easy to see that equations suffice.) \item [(iii)] $K$ is existentially closed in every separably algebraic field extension. \item [(iv)] For all $f\in K[x]$ with $\frac{df}{dx}\neq 0$, there is $a\in K$ such that $f(a)=0$. \end{itemize}

 \